paritytech/polkadot-cloud/README.md

 # Polkadot Dashboard UI

-UI themes and core components for Polkadot dashboards, using React, TypeScript, Vite, SCSS, Rollup, and publishable to NPM.
+CSS themes and core components for Polkadot dashboards, using React, TypeScript, Vite, SCSS, Rollup.
+Publishable to NPM.

 ## Managing the Package